 "As it might seem appropriate that one born in the United States should wear a gem from among those which our country furnishes, the following list was some time since prepared by the writer, not in any sense as a substitute for the real birth-stones, but as possible accessory gems which might be worn as a spirit of patriotism.

 Of course where the stone in question is really that traditionally recommended, the fact that it is at the same time an American gem-stone is an added argument in its favor."

 The mineral Kunzite was named after Kunz by American jeweller Tiffany & Co.
 He worked for the company as their chief gemmologist from 1879 until his death in 1932.

 Throughout history different cultures and civilizations have attributed hidden meanings and powers to certain crystals rocks and minerals.
-Today birthstones don't necessarily imply a belief that it has metaphysical properties.
-With that said, stones are widely associated with luck, good health and prosperity.
+Today birthstones don't necessarily imply a belief that a stone has healing properties.
+With that said, birthstones are widely associated with luck, good health and prosperity.

 A ring featuring garnet and pearl was given to Kate Middleton by Prince William early on in their relationship.
 Garnet is Kate's birthstone whilst William's is pearl.